Our scholarship, fellowship and award opportunities can provide financial support.

 For more information about Department of Biostatistics scholarships and awards, contact Lili Tian, director of graduate studies, at firstname.lastname@example.org.

-The School of Public Health and Health Professions (SPHHP) offers $3,000 tuition scholarships to students who have been admitted to a Masters level graduate or Doctor of Physical Therapy program, who will pursue such study and be enrolled on a full-time basis, and who will contribute to the diversity of the student body in the graduate or professional program in which they will be enrolled.
+The School of Public Health and Health Professions (SPHHP) offers stipends and tuition scholarships to students who have been admitted to a Masters level graduate program or the Doctor of Physical Therapy program, who will be enrolled on a full-time basis, and who will contribute to the diversity of the student body in the graduate or professional program in which they will be enrolled.

 The Office of Global Health Initiatives offers funding for UB School of Public Health and Health Professions' students interested in interacting with programs implementing public health initiatives and services in resource-poor settings.
 Award recipients will either receive funding for international field work projects or Buffalo-based research.
 Both the international and domestic experiences will be carried out under the agreement and supervision of an SPHHP faculty member.